z7q2/javascript-maker/readme.md

 > <foo></foo>
 ```

-If you want to attach this object to another object, provide a css selector as a second paramter.
+If you want to attach this object to another object, provide a css selector as a second parameter.
 The new object will be attached to the selected object and returned.
 ```
 m("div","body");
 > <div></div>